top of page

 Play-by-Play/Executive Producer/Host

-A versatile, experienced, award-winning journalist, Hector has worked in sports for more than two and half decades dating back to Syracuse University's Newhouse School of Public Communications.
-He is the San Antonio Spurs Beat Reporter for Clutch Points.
-Recently, he served as the Sports Director and main sports anchor for the Sports2Nite TV franchise, where he oversaw and managed a team of 25-plus as they produced three live 30-minute sportscasts daily (5:30p, 10p, 10:30p) in San Antonio.
-The 10:30 sportscast also aired in the Corpus Christi, TX while the Sunday 10:30 show aired in Austin as well as in SA and Corpus and was branded, Big State Sports.
+A versatile and experienced award-winning journalist, Hector has worked in sports for more than two and half decades dating back to Syracuse University's Newhouse School of Public Communications.
+He is the host and producer of the weekly YouTube show The Sports Update, the Spurs Beat Reporter for Clutch Points, and calls games in a play-by-play capacity throughout Greater SA.
+Recently, he served as the Sports Director and main sports anchor for the Sports2Nite TV franchise on KCWX, where he oversaw and managed a team of 25-plus as they produced three live 30-minute sportscasts daily (5:30p, 10p, 10:30p) in San Antonio.
+The 10:30p sportscast also aired in the Corpus Christi, TX while the Sunday 10:30 show, branded Big State Sports, aired in Austin and Corpus as well.

 Coach Jerry Comalander